 Beneficiaries that qualify for a low-income subsidy are exempt from paying costs associated with prescription drugs during the coverage gap.

-Depending on your Part D plan, and Low-Income Subsidy eligibility, your premium could be little to nothing.
+Depending on your Part D plan, and Low-Income Subsidy eligibility, your premium could be small.
 The subsidy can help cover premiums, deductibles, copays, and more.

 Is Extra Help Available for Supplemental Security Income Recipients?

 Those eligible for Supplemental Security Income (SSI) are likely eligible for Medicaid.
-You’ll need to apply to the state program to find out about your eligibility.
+You’ll need to apply to the state program to determine your eligibility.

 If you’re eligible for Medicaid, the state will help pay your Medicare monthly premiums.
 Medicaid automatically includes qualification for Extra Help.